To the Members of Entertainment Network (India) Limited

 (xii) The Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it.
 Accordingly, reporting under clause 3(xii) of the Order is not applicable to the Company.

-(xiv) (a) In our opinion and according to the information and explanations given to us, the Company has an internal audit system as required under section 138 of the Act which is commensurate with the size and nature of its business.
+(xiv) (a) In our opinion and according to the information and explanations given to us, the Company has an internal audit system as per the provisions of section 138 of the Act which is commensurate with the size and nature of its business.

 (b) We have considered the reports issued by the Internal Auditors of the Company till date for the period under audit.

-(xvii) The Company has not incurred any cash loss in the current as well as the immediately preceding financial year.
+(xvii) The Company has not incurred any cash losses in the current financial year as well as the immediately preceding financial year.

 Responsibilities of Management and Those Charged with Governance for Internal Financial Controls